armadsen/analyze_apps/README.md

 # analyze_apps

 This Python 3 script will do simple analysis of iOS or Mac apps to determine information about their usage of Swift.
-To use it, put it in a directory with `.app` bundles and run it.
+To use it, put the `analyze_apps.py` file it in a directory with `.app` bundles and run it.
 It will output a CSV file called `results.csv` in the same directory it's invoked.

 # License